Koreji-Yamisora/NTHU-time-sync/README.md

 uv run python main.py
 ```

-## Usage

-### GUI Mode (Default)
-When you run the application, it will launch the graphical interface where you can:
-- Add people and their schedules
-- Manage courses and time slots
-- View common free times in an intuitive table format
-- Import/export schedule data

-### Console Mode
-The application also supports console mode for quick operations:
-- View all schedules
-- Find common free times
-- Access the GUI from the command line

 ## JSON Data Operations

 The application uses JSON files to store and manage schedule data.
 Here's how to work with them: